Native Plant Communities

 Lake Livingston - TPWD partnered with the Lake Livingston Friends of Reservoirs Chapter in 2013 to build a nursery near the lake, providing native vegetation to improve shoreline habitat.
 The project has grown so much that additional nurseries have been established at campuses in eight nearby school districts to help produce more plants.

-Abilene Fisheries Management Office - The newest native plant nursery was developed in 2017 by staff in Abilene.
+Abilene Fisheries Management Office - This native plant nursery was developed in 2017 by staff in Abilene.
 Development was supported by materials and plants provided by the USACE Lewisville Aquatic Ecosystem Research Facility at University of Texas-Lewisville.